Universe of Star Wars

 Lucas' intent when creating a universe for Star Wars was to tell a story separate from Earth, both geographically and temporally, set "a long time ago, in a galaxy far, far, away".
 Chott el-Jerid, Tunisia (pictured in 2010) was filmed for the setting of the planet Tatooine.

-The Star Wars multimedia and film franchise is set in a fictional universe, most events of which occur in a single galaxy in that universe.
-Originally established by George Lucas as a "galaxy far, far away", it comprises numerous planets, moons, star systems, and species.
+The fictional universe of the Star Wars franchise primarily takes place in a central galaxy that serves as the principal setting for its films, television, and multimedia installments.
+Originally established by George Lucas as a "galaxy far, far away", it comprises numerous fictitious planets, moons, star systems, and species.
 The galaxy is divided into four broad sub-regions: the Core Worlds, Mid Rim, Outer Rim, and Unknown Regions.
 Notable planets include Coruscant, an ecumenopolis in the Core that functions as a political and cultural center, and Tatooine, a desert planet located in the Outer Rim.
-The universe initially encompassed a collection of works recognized as canon by Lucasfilm as part of the official Star Wars storyline.
-Subsequent expanded material in other media was later rebranded as the Legends universe by Disney, declaring it non-canonical to the official universe.
+The universe initially encompassed a shared collection of works recognized as canon by Lucasfilm as part of the official Star Wars storyline.
+Following the franchise's acquisition by Disney, subsequent expanded material in other media was later rebranded as the Legends universe, declaring it non-canonical to the official universe.

-Within this fictional body exists a variety of intelligent species, including Humans, Twi’leks, Wookiees, Rodians, and Hutts, as well as several major governing bodies throughout galactic history, such as the Galactic Republic, Galactic Empire, Rebel Alliance, New Republic, and First Order.
+Within this fictional body exists a variety of intelligent species, including humans, Twi’leks, Wookiees, Rodians, and Hutts, as well as several major governing bodies throughout galactic history, such as the Galactic Republic, Galactic Empire, Rebel Alliance, New Republic, and First Order.
 Each of these entities operates under differing political structures, ranging from democratic institutions to totalitarian regimes.
 Interstellar travel is facilitated by hyperspace, allowing rapid movement between distant star systems.
 A central metaphysical concept in the Star Wars universe is the Force, an omnipresent energy field that connects all living things.
 The Force is divided into two principal aspects: the Light Side, traditionally followed by the Jedi Order, and the Dark Side, embraced by the Sith.
 The universe also features a high level of technological advancement, including starships, droids, and energy-based weapons such as blasters and lightsabers.
 The timeline of in-universe events is often measured in reference to the Battle of Yavin, a pivotal conflict depicted in the original 1977 film, serving as a chronological anchor for subsequent developments in the franchise.